• Skip to primary navigation

 Instructions

-• Pop popcorn and set aside in an extra-large bowl or roasting pan.
+• Pop the popcorn and place in a large bowl or roasting pan.

-• Immediately remove from heat and pour over popcorn.
+• Remove from heat and stir in vanilla.
+Immediately pour over popcorn.

 Nutrition